vbaconnet-ledger/developer-portal/_docs/CI/51_live_on_desktop.md

 export default dataset;
 ```

-then get info on the accounts that you want to freeze, they will be used as references for our tests.
+Then, get info on the accounts that you want to freeze, they will be used as references for our tests.
-It should look something like this :
+It should look something like this:

 ```js
 // @flow